agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/switch-and-variants/lesson.md

 };
 ```

-But **pattern matching** is what makes switch really powerful.
-Remember that variant type can hold a
+What makes switch truly powerful is **pattern matching**.
+Recall that a variant type can hold
-value.
-In Motoko this is often used to represent the result of some operation:
+a value.
+In Motoko, this is often used to represent the result of some operation:

 ```motoko
 type Result = {